Top 10 Tourism Website Marketing Fails

-A product or destination website is the epicentre of any tourism marketing strategy, and can mean the difference between achieving (or smashing!) your sales and marketing goals, or not!
+A consumer website is the epicentre of any tourism marketing strategy, and can mean the difference between achieving (or smashing!) your sales and marketing goals, or not!

-After working with a range of different tourism businesses and destinations on website marketing audits and strategy development, I’ve come across a few commonalities in website architecture and design which seem to appear time and time again, that are not geared toward increasing engagement or conversions – 10 of which I share with you below!
+After working with a range of different tourism brands on website marketing audits and strategy development, I’ve come across a few commonalities in website architecture and design which seem to appear time and time again, that are not geared toward increasing engagement or conversions – 10 of which I thought I’d share with you!

 #1 Website Fail: No booking button in Main Navigation